Hello. / Hi.

 The writing systems of these two languages also vary significantly.
 Punjabi uses Gurmukhi or Shahmukhi scripts, depending on the region, while Spanish employs the Latin alphabet.

-Despite their differences, both Punjabi and Spanish cultures emphasize respect through language.
+Despite their differences, both Punjabi and Spanish cultures emphasise respect through language.
 In Punjabi, honorifics like "Ji" and specific phrases convey respect, such as "Tuhada haal ki hai, Ji?"
 (How are you, Sir/Madam?).
 In Spanish, respect is shown through formal pronouns and verb conjugations.
 For instance, "¿Cómo está usted?"
 (How are you?) is the formal version, while "¿Cómo estás?" is informal.

 Both Punjabi and Spanish cultures share strong family values, deep respect for elders, and a love for celebrations and festivals.